 If you recognize your company in this article, you have two choices.

 Option one: keep operating the way you have been.
-Accept that landing pages take a week.
-Accept that you cannot run as many tests as you want.
-Accept that your site is a constraint on your growth.
+Landing pages take a week, tests stay in the backlog, and the site keeps capping your growth.

 Option two: commit to fixing your architecture.
-This will require short-term investment.
-You will need to rebuild pages properly.
-You will need to establish component libraries.
-You will need to train your team on the new system.
+It takes short-term investment: rebuilding pages properly, establishing the component library, training your team on the new system.

 But the payoff is permanent.
 Once your architecture is right, it stays right.
 Each new page reinforces the system rather than fighting against it.